rajsiddarth/Clustering/README.md

 ## Objective
 - Cluster similar rows in the given cereals data set.

--Selecting k in kmeans while minimizing withinness sum of squares is shown
+- Selecting k in kmeans while minimizing withinness sum of squares is shown

 ## Algorithms Used